Poul Sporon: Career

 In 1819, Sporon was licensed as a Supreme Court attorney.
-In 1830–38, he also served as attorney at the Maritime Court (s'retsprokirør).
-In 1934–39, he was a member of the Bank of Denmark's board of representatives (Nationalbankens repræsentantskab), from 1937 as its chairman.
-In 1838, he was appointed Attorney-General (Kammeradvokat) after already having acted in the office for around a year.
-He was one of the leading Danish lawyers of his time.
+He served as an attorney at the Maritime Court and was a member of the Bank of Denmark's board of representatives, becoming its chairman in 1937.
+In 1838, he was appointed Kammeradvokat.
 One of his most high-profile cases was the defence of Fædrelandet editor Christian Georg Nathan David.
+Sporon was awarded the title of justitsråd in 1828, etatsråd in 1836 and konferensråd in 1853.
+In 1840, he was created a Knight of the Order of the Dannebrog.
+In 1846, he was awarded the Order of the Dannebrog's Cross of Honour.